Extend peony blossom season with this simple trick to make peonies last longer. You’ll be able to enjoy your peonies blossoms for up to a month.

 I don’t think I know a single person who doesn’t go crazy over the beauty of peony blossoms.
-We’re just at the beginning of the herbaceous peony season now, so I thought I’d share this little trick to help everyone get the most out of their blooms and be able to enjoy them for as long as possible!
+We’re just at the beginning of the herbaceous peony season now, so I thought I’d share this little trick to make peonies last longer and help everyone get the most out of their blooms and be able to enjoy them for as long as possible!
 Even if you’re nearing the end of your peony season where you are now, definitely save this one for next year!
 This is a great trick to know about if you’re going to be wanting to use peony blossoms for a special occasion at a later date, even after the season is over.
 You can also use this tip to be able to enjoy fresh blooms for yourself for an extra long time!
 Either way, more peonies are always a good thing!

 It will take a little bit of planning and awareness to get this just right, but it’s definitely worth it!